Shadowsinger/processingTest/README.md

 * Kevin Hsu
 * Alek Westover

+# Coding reminders
+* DONT CHANGE ORIENTATION UNTIL COORDINATES ARE MULTIPLES OF 50!!!

 # Maps
 * Each map level starts with a line of `---`
 * Lines that start with `#` will not be read